observability-as-code-sandbox/configuration-best-practice/README.md

 ## Steps to use Dashboards

+1) Find and replace `changeme-app`, `changeme-db`, `changeme-server`, `changeme-cluster` values with your target entity names.

-1) Import through the controller UI.
+2) Import through the controller UI.

-2) Update metrics to fit the environment.
+3) Update metrics to fit the environment.